-This is preventable, a stabilizer costs about 5 dollars and is a fuel system saver.
-Application is simple: add a measured amount of stabilizer to the gas tank with a fill-up and run the engine to get the stabilizer through the system.
-That’s it your fuel system is protected.
+This is preventable; a stabilizer costs about 5 dollars and is a fuel system saver.
+The application is simple: add a measured amount of stabilizer to the gas tank with a fill-up and run the engine to get the stabilizer through the system.
+That’s it.
+Your fuel system is protected.

 You’ll find a link to a quality gas stabilizer on the Consumables page.

 This may sound trivial, but it’s not, dirt traps road salts, muck traps moisture, and you already know moisture is the enemy.
 A thorough body wash, including under the fenders, will remove road salts and leaves and debris from critical windshield scuttle drains.

 Using a quality hand waxing paste (not a spray-and-shine product) will place a protective shell over your paintwork.
 It will help prevent bird droppings and dirt from sticking to the bodywork and importantly, wax repels moisture.

 See all my favorite cleaning products here on the Car cleaning tools page.

 If you can, try and store the vehicle indoors, it will make a huge difference, and really it will.
 A car that’s stored indoors will cost a ton less to maintain and recommission after hibernation.